Student Support Service

 You can also receive support for one-to-one mentoring via the Disabled Student Allowance (DSA) with a diagnosed mental health condition.
 Find out how to apply below.

-Our specialist Inclusive Learning Team provide confidential information, advice and guidance to students with a range of support needs such as dyslexia, Autism, diagnosed mental health conditions, physical or sensory difficulties.
-You can email the team at ucrinclusion@reaseheath.ac.uk or call us on 01270 613 288.
+Our specialist Student Support Team provide confidential information, advice and guidance to students with a range of support needs such as dyslexia, Autism, diagnosed mental health conditions, physical or sensory difficulties.
+You can email the team at UCRsupport@reaseheath.ac.uk. or call us on 01270 613 288.

-The UCR Inclusive Learning Team can help you apply for Disabled Student Allowance (DSA).
+The UCR Student Support Team can help you apply for Disabled Student Allowance (DSA).

 Anyone who is a UK resident and can provide evidence of a diagnosed condition such as Autism, specific learning difficulty, mental ill health or other disabilities, may be eligible for DSA support.